Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 In addition, a 2 flute tool often creates lower cutting load in many plunge applications.
 As a result, it is commonly used for controlled plunge entry in aluminum and other soft materials.
 If you want to learn more about common applications, you can also read our what is a 2 flute end mill used for guide.

-Best Materials and Uses for Plunge Cutting With a 2 Flute End Mill
+Best Materials for Plunge Cutting With a 2 Flute End Mill

 A 2 flute end mill is usually a practical choice for plunge cutting when the material is: